-SUBJECT & NO. COURSE U NITS

-NURSING 271 Nursing Process and Practice in the Care of Wome and the Newborn
+NURSING 271 Nursing Process and Practice in the Care of Women and the Newborn

+SUBJECT & NO. COURSE UNI тѕ

-NURSING 270 Nursing Process and Practice in the Care of Childre en.4
+NURSING 270 Nursing Process and Practice in the Care of Children .
+4

-NURSING 272 Nursing Process and Practice in the Care of the Adult Client IV 6
+NURSING 272 Nursing Process and Practice in the Care of the Adult Client IV .6

-NURSING 274 Role Transition II .
-0.5
+NURSING 274 Role Transition II ).
+5

-KIN or Any Physical Education course I
+KIN or Any Physical Education course .
+I

 DANCETQ

-COMM 101 Oral Communication I 3
+COMM 101 Public Speaking .
+3

 SOC 1 Introduction to Sociology

 OR

 SOC 11 Race and Ethnic Relations

 OR

-ANTHRO 102 Human Ways of Life: Cultural Anthropology 3
+ANTHRO 102 Human Ways of Life: Cultural Anthropology .
+3

 GENERAL EDUCATIO ON REQUIREMENTS AREA B1 3

-Total 60 0
+Total 5.5

+This course has a p prerequisite.